 The purpose of the hand test is to ascertain whether there is any movement in a memorial which otherwise seems to be secure, not whether the memorial, or its fixings, can withstand any particular level of pressure.

 Where movement is detected, sufficient pressure may, with care, be applied to ascertain whether the memorial locks on any ground anchor.

 If a memorial is found to be unstable and there is a likelihood that it may become unsafe we will write to the grave deed holder or successor in title at the address on our files to advise them of what to do next.

 The laying down of headstones will only be used if the memorial is found to be unstable and presents a significant risk of injury to visitors or staff working in the cemeteries.
 It has been decided by the Diocese of Peterborough and Kettering Borough Council that the laying down of headstones is less distressing than using temporary supports.

-All testing will be recorded on a data base kept at Kettering Crematorium.
+All testing will be recorded on a data base kept at Warren Hill Crematorium.